 Products had to be less than five years old and entrants had to provide evidence of the entry being a first to market.

 This week we’re sharing the 51 game-changing pieces of tech from our Tech 1sts list.
-Today we share the second ten on our list.
+Today we share the third set of ten on our list.

 Enjoy the full list with extra content and interactive videos in the digital magazine below